Aliases for PTPRC Gene

 GeneCards Summary for PTPRC Gene

-PTPRC (Protein Tyrosine Phosphatase, Receptor Type, C) is a Protein Coding gene.
-Diseases associated with PTPRC include t-b+ severe combined immunodeficiency due to cd45 deficiency and severe combined immunodeficiency, t cell-negative, b-cell/natural killer-cell positive.
-Among its related pathways are Class I MHC mediated antigen processing and presentation and L1CAM interactions.
-GO annotations related to this gene include protein kinase binding and transmembrane receptor protein tyrosine phosphatase activity.
-An important paralog of this gene is PTPRT.
+PTPRC (Protein Tyrosine Phosphatase, Receptor Type C) is a Protein Coding gene.
+Diseases associated with PTPRC include Severe Combined Immunodeficiency, T Cell-Negative, B-Cell/Natural Killer-Cell Positive and Hepatitis C Virus.
+Among its related pathways are Development EPO-induced Jak-STAT pathway and TWEAK Pathway.
+GO annotations related to this gene include protein kinase binding and phosphatase activity.
+An important paralog of this gene is PTPRK.

 UniProtKB/Swiss-Prot for PTPRC Gene

 Protein tyrosine-protein phosphatase required for T-cell activation through the antigen receptor.
 Acts as a positive regulator of T-cell coactivation upon binding to DPP4.
 The first PTPase domain has enzymatic activity, while the second one seems to affect the substrate specificity of the first one.
 Upon T-cell activation, recruits and dephosphorylates SKAP1 and FYN.
 Dephosphorylates LYN, and thereby modulates LYN activity (By similarity).